Nepoznato-Dev/AI-Model-Training-Essentials/README.md

 └── README.md                # This file
 ```

-Legacy note: `translate_kb.py` remains in the repository for reference only, but manual updates are the preferred approach because the script can corrupt formatting.
-If you don't actually speak any other languages it's fine, you can use tools like Qwen Coder for free or GitHub Copilot if you don't mind using your credits.
+Note: If you don't actually speak any other languages it's fine, you can use tools like Qwen Coder for completely free or GitHub Copilot if you don't mind using your Copilot credits.

 ---